kmaida/kmaida-io-2016/README.md

 # reStart-angular2

 This is a spiritual successor to [reStart-angular](https://github.com/kmaida/reStart-angular).
-This is a responsive (mohbile first) boilerplate single page app in Angular 2(+).
+This is a responsive (mobile first) boilerplate single page app in Angular 2(+).

 It includes basic features to get a scalable single page application started.